Little-Mage/ShogiGUI-piece-sets/README.md

 The SVG folder contains all the sets but in SVG format so you can make your own custom sets and share them please.

-The PNG folder contains is all mentioned above and more in picture format.
+The PNG folder contains all mentioned above and more in picture format.

 #### Note: All the pieces were made by CouchTomato, but I arranged and edited them onto the ShogiGUI format so enjoy. :)